dk727/Procastinator/README.md

 Benjamin Garber:

-Dalya Khatun: Sine we are 4 and there's 6 activities, two of us have to pick 2 each I guess.
+Dalya Khatun: Since we are 4 and there's 6 activities, two of us have to pick 2 each I guess.
 I will pick up one of the left over one.    :D

 Kevin Haro: